jamescherti/minimal-emacs.d/README.md

 ;; In addition to that, Marginalia also enhances Vertico by adding rich ;; annotations to the completion candidates displayed in Vertico's interface.
 (use-package marginalia
-  :commands (marginalia-mode marginalia-cycle)
+  :config
-  :hook (after-init . marginalia-mode))
+  (marginalia-mode 1))

 ;; Embark integrates with Consult and Vertico to provide context-sensitive ;; actions and quick access to commands based on the current selection, further ;; improving user efficiency and workflow within Emacs.
-Together, they create a ;; cohesive and powerful environment for managing completions and interactions.
+Together, they create a ;; cohesive environment for managing completions and interactions.
 (use-package embark
   ;; Embark is an Emacs package that acts like a context menu, allowing ;; users to perform context-sensitive actions on selected items